Ye-Bhone-Lin/Smart-Water-Distribution-Optimization/leak_prediction/README.md

 Smart Water Distribution Optimization is an award-winning solution designed to detect and predict leaks in water treatment systems using advanced machine learning techniques.
 This project leverages real-world data and state-of-the-art models to help utilities minimize water loss and improve operational efficiency.

 ## Features
-- Leak detection and prediction using LightGBM and XGBoost classifiers
+- Leak detection and prediction using LightGBM, SVC and XGBoost classifiers
 - Data preprocessing and handling of missing values based on distribution analysis
 - Imbalanced class handling with SMOTE oversampling
 - Feature importance analysis using SHAP